nilnate/personalWebsite/docs/aboutMe.md

 ---
 layout: page
-title: Home
+title: About Me
-subtitle: Still working on it! index.md
+subtitle: Still working on it!
 ---

 ### I just changed this to jekyll, so stick with me...